linode/docs/docs/quick-answers/linode-platform/cloud-manager-search/index.md

 ## Keywords

-The search bar can also be used to search for specific keywords.
+The search tool can also be used to search for specific keywords.
 A list of common keywords and their definitions can be seen below:

 | Keyword   | Definition   |
 |:--------------|:------------|